Phase 2 and Phase 3 Markets

 GWF is also considering constructing the prototype in the East Salton Sea Groundwater Basin, which straddles southern Riverside County and northern Imperial County and is bounded by the Chocolate Mountains to the north and east and by the Salton Sea to the west and south.
 The broader region surrounding this basin also provides very strong opportunities for early adopter customers in Phases 2 and 3.

 The East Salton Sea Groundwater Basin and the immediate surrounding areas, including the Imperial and Coachella Valleys as well as more populated areas of Southern California to the west, present numerous characteristics which make this an ideal location for the prototype and for potentially very large-scale Water Farms: (1) large volumes of high salinity, shallow and easily accessible groundwater as well as less saline irrigation runoff from Imperial Valley farms; (2) very high levels of solar radiation year-round; (3) over-reliance by area water districts on unsustainable groundwater pumping from deep aquifers; (4) over-reliance by water districts on delivery of imported Colorado River Water, which is projected to become much less reliable in the future; and (5) an urgent need to remediate and permanently stabilize the environmental status of the Salton Sea.

 California Drought and Long-Term Trends

 The recent extreme California drought forced major supply reductions and price increases of surface water supplied for irrigation.
-According to the Public Policy Institute of California, and researchers at the University of California Davis, in 2014, farms in California faced a loss of 6.5 million acre feet (maf) of normal surface water supplies (a 37% cut) and in 2015 the cut was significantly higher, at 8.7 maf (48%).
+According to the Public Policy Institute of California and researchers at UC Davis, in 2014 farms in California faced a loss of 6.5 million acre feet (maf) of normal surface water supplies (a 37% cut) and in 2015 the cut was significantly higher, at 8.7 maf (48%).
 These cuts forced the fallowing of more than 550,000 acres of farmland in 2015 and 2016, a loss of between 10,000 and 20,000 jobs, more than $900 million annually in lost farm revenue, and between $2 and $2.7 billion in total annual economic losses related to California’s agricultural sector.